JPrendy/bus-timetable-retrofit-kotlin-application/README.md

 **Uploading Artifacts:**  we use the following way to upload Artifacts, they allow you to persist data like test results after a job has completed, see the following documentation [link](https://docs.github.com/en/actions/configuring-and-managing-workflows/persisting-workflow-data-using-artifacts).

 **Creating a Mock Server:** we use a mock server with Postman to quickly test apis, to see how to create a mock server, see the following video [link](https://www.youtube.com/watch?v=rJY8uUH2TIk).

+### Mobile Specific Tools:

+**Fastlane:** Fastlane allows us to automate our development and release process [link](https://docs.fastlane.tools/).

+**App Center:** App Center is used to distribute an app, making it very easy to test on a physical device by using a fastlane plugin [link](https://github.com/microsoft/fastlane-plugin-appcenter).

 ## Update Dependencies